18dce057/Small-Basket/README.md

 Admin also have an account and with specific credential he can log in and perform specific task like he can add new product, modify product and verify new orders.

-Customer can search product by Product name , Customer can recover their password by answering some security questions and Customer can see cart (whatever) they have ordered..
+Customer can search product by Product name , Customer can recover their password by answering some security questions and Customer can see cart (whatever) they have ordered.